Skip to Content

 While still a fair distance from the Tulum Pueblo (Town), it's easy to get to, especially if you are renting a car or motorbike.

-Casa Cenote is an open cenote, meaning this fresh water sinkhole looks more like a lake or river than a cave.
+This is an open cenote, meaning this freshwater sinkhole looks more like a lake or river than a cave however it does connect to the ocean which makes the water both a mix of salt and fresh.

 One of the best ways to experience the cenotes in Tulum is to book this guided trip from Tulum.
 This is one of the most-booked and highest rated tours in the region and includes a stop at Casa Cenote!